-ProMIS Neurosciences Inc. (the "Company" or "ProMIS") is applying its patented technology platform to build a portfolio of antibody therapies, therapeutic vaccines, and other antibody-based therapies in neurodegenerative diseases and other misfolded protein diseases, including Alzheimer's disease multiple system atrophy, and amyotrophic lateral sclerosis.
-The Company also plans to investigate additional synucleinopathies, including Parkinson's disease and dementia with Lewy bodies, frontotemporal lobar degeneration, progressive supranuclear palsy, corticobasal degeneration and schizophrenia.
-These diseases share a common biologic cause - misfolded versions of proteins that otherwise perform a normal function, become toxic and kill neurons, resulting in disease.
-ProMIS' technology platform is an example of the advances in drug discovery enabled by computational power, in silico discovery, and/or artificial intelligence.
-ProMIS believes this platform provides a potential advantage by selectively targeting the toxic misfolded proteins with therapeutics or detecting them with diagnostics.
+ProMIS Neurosciences Inc. (the "Company" or "ProMIS") is applying our patented technology platform to build a portfolio of antibody therapies, therapeutic vaccines, and other antibody-based therapies in neurodegenerative diseases and other protein-misfolding diseases, with a focus on Alzheimer's disease (AD), multiple system atrophy (MSA), and amyotrophic lateral sclerosis (ALS).
+We believe these diseases share a common biologic cause - misfolded versions of proteins, that otherwise perform a normal function, becoming toxic and killing neurons, resulting in disease.
+ProMIS' technology platform enables drug discovery through a combination of protein biology, physics and supercomputing.
+We believe this platform provides a potential advantage in selectively targeting the toxic misfolded proteins with therapeutics or detecting them with diagnostics.